Trucking with the Troops Grant

 Driving simulators allow you to start your training in a safe, risk-free environment before climbing into the cab of a truck.

 Eligible veterans, service members, and their spouses and children may receive financial assistance for tuition and program fees (Commercial Learner's Permit, DOT physical, DOT drug test, and Commercial Driver's License).

-Our staff works with individuals to explore additional financial aid opportunities, including the GI Bill, GAP Tuition Assistance, and other federal grant programs.
+Our staff works with individuals to explore additional financial aid opportunities including GAP Tuition Assistance and other federal grant programs.

 Veterans and current service members from all branches of the U.S. Armed Forces, including National Guard members and Reservists, and their spouses and children are eligible to apply for this grant.